Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Packed Size

-Filters like the Sawyer Squeeze and Katadyn BeFree are popular because the actual filter unit is so small, and the weight is close to nothing.
-The Sawyer Squeeze weighs just a couple of ounces, while the Katadyn weighs 6.8 ounces (but remember, it can filter up to 3 L of water at a time).
+Filters like the Platypus QuickDraw and Katadyn BeFree AC are popular because the actual filter unit is so small and weighs close to nothing.
+The QuickDraw weighs just a couple of ounces, while the Katadyn weighs 6.8 ounces (but remember, it can filter up to 3 L of water at a time).

-It’s important to look for a lightweight, packable filter that still boasts a high flow rate for backpacking missions.
-Many hikers have landed on the Sawyer Squeeze or Katadyn BeFree 0.6L for ultralight backpacking; (photo/Emily Malone)
+It’s important to look for a lightweight, packable filter that still boasts a high flow rate for backpacking missions; (photo/Emily Malone)

 Durability & Longevity

-The lifespan of a filter greatly depends on its filter method (cartridge, hollow membrane, chemical, or UV light).
-Backpacking water filters can last anywhere from 250 to 4,000 L. Cleaning your filter regularly using the methods that the manufacturer recommends will also help prolong the life of your filter.
+A filter’s lifespan greatly depends on its filter method (cartridge, hollow membrane, chemical, or UV light).
+Backpacking water filters can last anywhere from 250 to 4,000 L. Cleaning your filter regularly using the methods that the manufacturer recommends will also help prolong its life.

 Filters that use a cartridge tend to last anywhere from 200 to 500 L before you need to replace the cartridge.
 On the other hand, with other filters that last longer, you may need to replace the entire unit at the end of its life.
 The LifeStraw is an example of this; it can filter around 4,000 L, and then it will stop working and need to be replaced.